DrugLib.com — Drug Information Portal

 DRUG INTERACTIONS

-Based on anecdotal reports, there may be an interaction between buprenorphine and benzodiazepines.
-There have been a number of reports in the post-marketing experience of coma and death associated with the concomitant intravenous misuse of buprenorphine and benzodiazepines by addicts.
-In many of these cases, buprenorphine was misused by self-injection of crushed SUBUTEX tablets.
-SUBUTEX and SUBOXONE should be prescribed with caution to patients on benzodiazepines or other drugs that act on the central nervous system, regardless of whether these drugs are taken on the advice of a physician or are taken as drugs of abuse.
-Patients should be warned of the potential danger of the intravenous self-administration of benzodiazepines while under treatment with SUBOXONE or SUBUTEX.
+There have been a number of post-marketing reports regarding coma and death associated with the concomitant use of buprenorphine and benzodiazepines.
+In many, but not all of these cases, buprenorphine was misused by self-injection.
+Preclinical studies have shown that the combination of benzodiazepines and buprenorphine altered the usual ceiling effect on buprenorphine-induced respiratory depression, making the respiratory effects of buprenorphine appear similar to those of full opioid agonists.
+SUBOXONE sublingual tablets should be prescribed with caution to patients taking benzodiazepines or other drugs that act on the CNS, regardless of whether these drugs are taken on the advice of a physician or are being abused/misused.
+Patients should be warned that it is extremely dangerous to self-administer non-prescribed benzodiazepines while taking SUBOXONE sublingual tablets, and should also be cautioned to use benzodiazepines concurrently with SUBOXONE sublingual tablets only as directed by their physician.

 OVERDOSAGE

-Manifestations of acute overdose include pinpoint pupils, sedation, hypotension, respiratory depression and death.
+The manifestations of acute overdose include pinpoint pupils, sedation, hypotension, respiratory depression, and death.

-The respiratory and cardiac status of the patient should be monitored carefully.
-In the event of depression of respiratory or cardiac function, primary attention should be given to the re-establishment of adequate respiratory exchange through provision of a patent airway and institution of assisted or controlled ventilation.
-Oxygen, intravenous fluids, vasopressors, and other supportive measures should be employed as indicated.
+In the event of overdose, the respiratory and cardiac status of the patient should be monitored carefully.
+When respiratory or cardiac functions are depressed, primary attention should be given to the re-establishment of adequate respiratory exchange through provision of a patent airway and institution of assisted or controlled ventilation.
+Oxygen, IV fluids, vasopressors, and other supportive measures should be employed as indicated.

 CONTRAINDICATIONS